-- a. address the regularly monitoring and the implementation of, and results achieved by, the schoolwide program, using data from the State's annual assessments and other indicators of academic achievement. - ▶ b. determining whether the schoolwide program has been effective in increasing the achievement of students in meeting the challenging State academic standards, particularly for those students who had been farther from achieving the standards. - c. describe how the schoolwide plan will be revised, as necessary, based on the regularly monitoring to ensure continuous improvement of students in the schoolwide program.
+- ➤ a.
+Address the regularly monitoring and the implementation of, and results achieved by, the schoolwide program, using data from the state's annual assessments and other indicators of academic achievement. - ➤ b.
+Determining whether the schoolwide program has been effective in increasing the achievement of students in meeting the challenging state academic standards, particularly for those students who had been farther from achieving the standards. - > c.
+Describe how the schoolwide plan will be revised, as necessary, based on the regular monitoring to ensure continuous improvement of students in the schoolwide program.